-- 4. Use a text editor to open the /etc/hosts file. - Make sure that the /etc/hosts file contains the AE Server name along with its IP address (see Figure 25: sample /etc/hosts file on page 76). - 5.
-If the /etc/hosts file does not contain this AE Server name and IP address entry, add it to the file.
+4. Use a text editor to open the /etc/hosts file.

+Make sure that the /etc/hosts file contains the AE Server name along with its IP address (see the figure on page 73).

+5. If the /etc/hosts file does not contain this AE Server name and IP address entry, add it to the file